 Article III.
 Mission of the Association

-The purpose of the Association is to organize, develop and promote minor football for youth living in the Region of York, County of Simcoe, and Durham Region including:
+The purpose of the Association is to organize, develop and promote minor football for youth living in York Region and Simcoe County including::

 To increase participation of both players and volunteers at all age levels of amateur football.